raceintospace/raceintospace/doc/manual/manual.md

 ![image alt text](image_4.png)  ![image alt text](image_5.png)

 * Explorer/Sputnik: A simple satellite which can only be used for the Orbital Satellite mission.
-However, the Safety rating of this device is what's rolled against on the Hardware Power-On step of Docking missions, so a high Explorer/Sputnik Safety is helpful unless you're flying direct ascent.
+However, the Safety rating of this device is what's rolled against on the Hardware Power-On step of Docking tests, so a high Explorer/Sputnik Safety is helpful unless you're flying direct ascent.
 * Ranger/Cosmos:  A flyby probe, which can be sent past the Moon or any of the planets out to Saturn.
 So Voyager isn't an option in this game, but with two probes you can (sort of) recreate Pioneer 10 and 11.
 * Surveyor/Luna:  A lunar landing probe.
 Unlike Ranger/Cosmos it can't be sent to other planets, just the Moon; it will, however, act as a lunar flyby probe if it should miss the Moon, giving you some photo recon.